ashdehghan/NEExT/README.md

 ## Loading Data

-First we deine a path to the datasets.
+First we define a path to the datasets.
 They are `csv` files, with format as defined in the README file.

 ```python